 Step 6.
 Build a DAO

-Partner up with a team of well-versed blockchain developers capable of delivering a top-notch decentralized solution.
+Partner up with a team of well-versed blockchain consultants and developers capable of delivering a top-notch decentralized solution.
 They will help you select a suitable blockchain that will be the base for your DAO and advise you on what networks you will need to provide support to.
 The same applies to crypto wallets.
 You will also need to create robust smart contracts that will be fault-tolerant and swift.

 Step 7.
 Test a DAO

 To make sure everything runs as it should, with no hidden bugs threatening to degrade the user experience or even expose the platform to dangers, you need to conduct thorough testing.
 In this process, the keen eye of QA engineers plays a subtle yet pivotal role in fine-tuning the system’s performance and safeguarding its integrity.

 Step 8.
 Deploy a DAO